hacdias/fintracts/RESEARCH.md

 **VeriSmart**[^10.1109/SP40000.2020.00032] is a tool that ensures arithmetic safety of smart contracts written in Solidity.
 This algorithm can infer hidden transaction invariants and leverage them during the verification process.

 ### 3.3.
+State of Coq *TODO*

+### 3.4.
 State of F*

 The initial assignment proposed the use of the language F* to tackle this [problem](#problem-statement).
 F*[^fstar] is a language that combines general-purpose programming with a proof assistant, being based on dependent types.
 F* can be compiled to OCaml, F#, or even to C. There is some research done in F* aimed at verification of smart contracts in the Ethereum network.

-**Formal Verification of Smart Contracts: Short Paper**[^10.1145/2993600.2993611]: in 2016, Bhargavan et al. introduce a framework to analyze and verify runtime safety and functional correctness of Ethereum smart contracts.
+In 2016, Bhargavan et al.[^10.1145/2993600.2993611] introduce a framework to analyze and verify runtime safety and functional correctness of Ethereum smart contracts.
 To do this, they built two tools, Solidity* and EVM*, which convert Solidity and EVM bytecode to F*, respectively.
 The idea is to then verify the resulting F* code.
 However, it is noted[^10.1145/3437378.3437879] that this tools do not proide fully automatic verification since the users are required to manually define the effects in F*.

-**A Semantic Framework for the Security Analysis of Ethereum Smart Contracts**[^10.1007/978-3-319-89722-6_10]: in 2018, Grishchenko et al. introduce a formalization of the EVM bytecode in F*.
+In 2018, Grishchenko et al.[^10.1007/978-3-319-89722-6_10] introduce a formalization of the EVM bytecode in F*.
 Among the verified properties, we can find call integrity, atomicity and independence from miner controller parameters.
 This tool is mostly compared to Oyente, which is neither complete nor sound.
 The code is open source[^ethsemantics].

-**Celestial: A Smart Contracts Verification Framework**[^celestial]: in 2020, Dharanikota et al. introduce Celestial, a tool to convert contracts with functional annotated-specifications written in Solidity to F*, and verify those.
+In 2020, Dharanikota et al.[^celestial] introduce Celestial, a tool to convert contracts with functional annotated-specifications written in Solidity to F*, and verify those.
 After verification, the tool removes the specification to generate the Solidity code and add it to the blockchain.
 Unfortunately, the tool is no longer maintained, it only supported a subset of Solidity and Solidity has also had major releases since this tool was built.

 We can see that most of the existing tools in F* are either outdated, or not complete.
 Besides, the lack of documentation[^fstar-docs] led us to remove the usage of F* as a requirement.